Flathead Lake Real Estate Sales

 List Price: $7M

 Deep Bay on Flathead Lake.
-Rare 15.9 acre parcel with over 760 ft of frontage.
+Rare 15.9-acre parcel with over 760 ft of frontage.
 Significant development potential for residential, commercial, or estate use.
 Hwy 93 and Hughes Bay Road access with varying topography including gravel beach and elevated view benches.
 Spectacular views of Goose Island and Mission Mountains beyond.

 Active Waterfront Listings

-Residential and land waterfront inventory continues to hold at record low levels.
-The combination of record sales over the past 24 months along with lack of motivation for sellers to give up their Montana real estate continues to put downward pressure on inventory.
+Residential and land waterfront inventory continues to hold record low levels.
+The combination of record sales over the past 24 months along with a lack of motivation for sellers to give up their Montana real estate continues to put downward pressure on inventory.

 With several high-priced listings exiting the market, median residential prices jumped back up to just over $4M while land prices held at just under $1.5M.
-With such limited inventory of both residential and land listings, median price trends have become volatile with higher priced listings coming on and off the market.
+With such limited inventory of both residential and land listings, median price trends have become volatile with higher-priced listings coming on and off the market.

 Based on these data, it appears we have reached a plateau in prices and the sustainable bottom of inventory for the time being.